Bookings Workflow

 - Transitions, which determine the relationship between Steps

-- Entry & Follow Ons, which define which Step an Opportunity should start on, and up-sell Opportunities
+- Entry & Follow Ons, which define which Step an Booking should start on, and up-sell Bookings

 Stages